Henry Hill: Drug business

 In November 1972, Burke and Hill were arrested for beating Gaspar Ciaccio in Tampa, Florida.
 Ciaccio allegedly owed a large gambling debt to their friend, union boss Casey Rosado.
 They were convicted of extortion and sentenced to ten years at the United States Penitentiary, Lewisburg.
 Hill was imprisoned with Vario, who was serving a sentence for tax evasion, and several members of John Gotti's Gambino crew.
-In Lewisburg, Hill met a man from Pittsburgh who, for a fee, taught Hill how to smuggle drugs into the prison.
+At Lewisburg, Hill met a man from Pittsburgh who, for a fee, taught Hill how to smuggle drugs into the prison.

+While Hill was in jail, his wife Karen had an affair with Vario.
+DeSimone attempted to rape Karen, and beat her when she resisted.
+It has been speculated that Vario subsequently took revenge by telling the Gambino family about DeSimone's role in Bentvena's murder; they in turn killed DeSimone.

 On July 12, 1978, Hill was paroled after four years and resumed his criminal career.
-He began trafficking in drugs, which Burke eventually became involved with, even though the Lucchese crime family, with whom they were associated, did not authorize any of its members to deal drugs.
-This Lucchese ban was enacted because the prison sentences imposed on anyone convicted of drug trafficking were so lengthy that the accused would often become informants in exchange for a lesser sentence.

-Hill began wholesaling marijuana, cocaine, heroin, and quaaludes based on connections he made in prison; he earned enormous amounts of money.
-A young kid who was a mule of Hill's "ratted" him out to Narcotics Detectives Daniel Mann and William Broder.
-"The Youngster" (so named by the detectives) informed them that Hill was connected to the Lucchese family and was a close friend to Vario and to Burke and "had probably been in on the Lufthansa robbery."
+He began trafficking in drugs, which Burke eventually became involved with, even though the Lucchese family did not authorize any of its members to engage in such activity.
+Hill began wholesaling marijuana, cocaine, heroin and quaaludes based on connections he made in prison, making enormous amounts of money.
+However, a young child who acted as a mule of Hill's "ratted" him out to narcotics detectives Daniel Mann and William Broder.
+"The Youngster" (so named by the detectives) informed them that Hill was connected to the Lucchese family.
 Knowing of Hill's exploits, the detectives put surveillance on him.
-They found out that Hill's old prison friend from Pittsburgh ran a dog-grooming salon as a front.
 Mann and Broder had "thousands" of wiretaps of Hill, but Hill and his crew used coded language in the conversations.
 Hill's wiretap on March 29 is an example of the bizarre vocabulary: